easlice/bandcamp-downloader/README.md

                         '{artist}/{artist} - {title}'.
                         All placeholders: item_id, artist, title --format {aac-hi,aiff-lossless,alac,flac,mp3-320,mp3-v0,vorbis,wav}, -f {aac-hi,aiff-lossless,alac,flac,mp3-320,mp3-v0,vorbis,wav}
-                        What format do download the songs in.
+                        What format to download the songs in.
 Default is 'mp3-320'.
   --parallel-downloads PARALLEL_DOWNLOADS, -p PARALLEL_DOWNLOADS
                         How many threads to use for parallel downloads.
 Set to